2 Easy Methods To Run Binary Files on Linux

 This will run your downloaded binary file.

-Those who are comfortable with the graphical user interface can use the following steps.
+Those who are comfortable with the graphical user interface can use the following steps to Run Binary Files on Linux.

 First, you need to open the directory where the desired “.bin” file is saved or downloaded on your Linux distro.